| |

 | CONCURRENT SESSIONS |

-9:30 AM - 10:30 AM PT | S5 - Pension Recent Innovations in Canadian Pension Plans Live Broadcast Jason Vary, President, Actuarial Solutions inc
+9:30 AM - 10:30 AM PT | S5 - Pension Innovative approaches to pension plans: Navigating retirement with flexibility, peace of mind and personalized guidance.
+Live Broadcast Jason Vary, President, Actuarial Solutions inc

 Attend to: - Learn how to simplify health management strategies to improve employee engagement and well-being.